Nuestman/udrive-lms/docs/api-reference.md

 ---

-*This API reference documentation is maintained alongside the codebase and reflects the current API implementation as of October 2025.*
+*This API reference documentation is maintained alongside the codebase and reflects the current API implementation as of November 2025.*